SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/loops.md

 - Bob (already shook hands with Alice) with
 	1. Charles
 	2. Diane
-- Chales (already shook hands with Alice and Bob) with
+- Charles (already shook hands with Alice and Bob) with
 	1. Diane
 - Diane (already shook hands with everyone)

 Thus, there are 3+2+1 = 6 handshakes for 4 people.

-If a fifth person (Eddie) joins the party, he shakes hands with all others.
+If a fifth person (Eddie) joins the party, he shakes hands with all the others.

 Thus, there are **`4`**+`3`+`2`+`1` = `10` handshakes for 5 people.